JWally/procare-media-downloader/README.md

 This process is simpler than it sounds.
 For a visual guide, watch our [instructional video](https://youtu.be/yoTPQEt3OqI).
 If you need any assistance or have questions, feel free to contact me!

+(p.s.
+I've updated the script and downloaded 750 pictures/movies in 1:30 - still need to update video :-)

 ## Contact Info

 - **Email:** [justin@wolcott.io](mailto:justin@wolcott.io)